mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

           python3 run_MVMR.py "/home/user/exposure_outcome.csv" "/home/user/ld.csv"

-Here, python3 should refer to at least Python 3.5.
-If there are multiple installations of Python on your system, your command might need to be more specific, e.g. python3.5 run_MVMR.py.
+Here, python3 should refer to at least Python 3.5 and depends on your specific installation of Python.
-Dependencies

 Before running the code files, check whether you have the following requirements and install them if necessary (the program also performs checks on startup):